apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 Similarly, if the data at the path `p`, is deleted, this change MAY or MAY not be visible during read operations performed on `FSDIS0`.

+#### API Stabilization Notes

+The `readVectored()` API was shipped in Hadoop 3.3.5, with explicit local, raw local and S3A support -and fallback everywhere else.

+*Overlapping ranges*

+The restriction "no overlapping ranges" was only initially enforced in the S3A connector, which would raise `UnsupportedOperationException`.
+Adding the range check as a precondition for all implementations guarantees consistent behavior everywhere.
+For reliable use with older hadoop releases with the API: sort the list of ranges and check for overlaps before calling `readVectored()`.

+*Direct Buffer Reads*